Learning Preconditioner for Conjugate Gradient PDE Solvers: Experiments

 \paragraph{Evaluation Metrics}

 We quantify the performance by comparing the total wall-clock time spent for each preconditioner to reach desired accuracy levels.

-To ensure a fair comparison between all methods, we summarize the performance of PCG solvers not in a single number but in the following values: (a) the time spent on precomputing the preconditioner for the given $\mathbf{A}$ and $\mathbf{b}$; (b) number of iterations, and (c) total time (including the precomputing time) to reach different precision thresholds.
+To ensure a fair comparison between all methods, we summarize the performance of PCG solvers not in a single number but in the following values: (a) the time spent on precomputing the preconditioner for the given $\mathbf{A}$ and $\mathbf{b}$; (b) the number of iterations for CG solver to converge, and (c) the total time (including the precomputing time) to reach different precision thresholds.

-As an additional reference metric, we also show the condition number that reflects speed up during the CG solving stage in Appendix Sec.~\ref{supp:cond}.
+As an additional reference metric, we also show the condition number that reflects the speed up during the CG solving stage in Appendix Sec.~\ref{supp:cond}.